ctkjose/exc_docs/fte_ref_controllers.md

 As a Javascript application grows in complexity managing the information is difficult, mostly because state and information is scattered across many components and pieces.

-In EXC the **app controller** is a global object that is available to all the different elements of your application and can conveniently help you coordinate the different aspects of your application logic and move data around.
+In EXC the **app controller** is a global object that is available to all the different elements of your application and can help you coordinate the different aspects of your application logic and move data around.

 Your app controller is available in the global scope using the variable `app` or `self.app` or `window.app`.